FlavScents AInsights Entry for 2-methyl-3-tetrahydrofuran thiol (CAS: 57124-87-5)

 - Molecular Weight: 118.20 g/mol

-2-methyl-3-tetrahydrofuran thiol is characterized by its thiol functional group, which is known for imparting potent sulfurous and savory notes.
-The presence of the tetrahydrofuran ring contributes to its unique odor profile, often described as earthy and mushroom-like, which is significant in flavor and fragrance applications.
+2-methyl-3-tetrahydrofuran thiol is characterized by the presence of a thiol group, which is known for imparting potent sulfurous odors.
+The molecular structure includes a tetrahydrofuran ring, contributing to its unique odor profile.
+The thiol group is crucial for its odor characteristics, often described as meaty or savory, which can be significant in flavor applications.

 Citation hooks: FlavScents; PubChem; FEMA